Deadwooding: Robust Global Pruning for Deep Neural Networks: Deadwooding

-Conventionally, pruning is followed by a retraining step over the non-pruned parameters (known as fine-tuning) that helps to relearn the information lost by removal of some model parameters during pruning.

-\emph{Deadwooding} fine-tuning step constitutes a modified knowledge distillation (KD) approach.
-Vanilla KD \cite{gou2021knowledge} aims to transfer the knowledge learned by one (teacher) model, to another (student) model.
-The student is trained to achieve high accuracy while trying to mimic the teacher model by learning response-based knowledge.
-The KD loss function $\cL_{\rm KD}$ has two components: a hard loss, $\cL$, and a soft loss, $\cL_{\rm soft}$.
-The former accounts for student predictions errors whereas the latter enables the student to learn the probabilities with which a sample belongs to differnt classes.
+Conventionally, pruning is followed by a retraining step over the non-pruned parameters (known as fine-tuning) that helps to relearn the information lost by removal of the pruned parameters.
+Interestingly, \citet{KD_prune} showed that a pruned model fine-tuned using knowledge distillation (KD) exhibits better prediction accuracy than one subject to natural re-training.
+Vanilla KD \cite{KD_main} aims to transfer the knowledge learned by one (teacher) model, to another (student) model.
+The student is trained to achieve high accuracy mimicking the teacher model by learning response-based knowledge.